-- Diagnostic impressions that both utilize and critique the DSM V. - Holistic assessment rooted in the Social Determinant of Mental Health. - Psychosocial assessments.
+- Diagnostic impressions that both utilize and critique the DSM V.

+- Holistic assessment rooted in the social determinant of mental health.

+- Psychosocial assessments.

 - Parental capacity assessments.

 - Cultural assessments.

-- Custody and access assessments.
+• Custody and access assessments.

-- New Standards of Practices that: - a. direct clinical social workers to conduct a self assessment of knowledge, skills and values in order utilize a specific assessment tool. - 2.
+- 1. New Standards of Practice that: - a. direct clinical social workers to conduct a self assessment of knowledge, skills and values in order utilize a specific assessment tool. - 2.
 A guideline/toolkit to assist with self-assessment.

-Professional Boundaries
+Professional boundaries

 To maintain integrity in the practice of clinical social work a clinical social worker must recognize that all individuals live in a social and relational context.
-The individual is, therefore, always impacted by the social relationships and social context in which their lives are embedded.
+The individual is, therefore, always affected by the social relationships and social context in which their lives are embedded.